AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * **Allow User Registration**

   If checked, site visitors may become community members by self-registration.
-  If unchecked, the community site is *restricted* and site visitors must be assigned to the community site's members group, make a request or be sent an invitation by email.
+  If unchecked, the community site is *restricted* and site visitors must be assigned to the community site's members group, make a request, or be sent an invitation by email.
 If unchecked, anonymous access should not be allowed.
   Uncheck for a *private* community site.
 Default is checked.

 * **Allow Anonymous Access**

-  If checked, the community site is *open *and any site visitor may access the site.
+  If checked, the community site is *open* and any site visitor may access the site.
   If unchecked, only signed-in members may access the site.
-  Uncheck for a *private *community site.
+  Uncheck for a *private* community site.
 Default is checked.

 * **Allow Messaging**

   If checked, members may send messages to one another and to the group within the community site.
-  If unchecked, messaging is not setup for the community.
+  If unchecked, messaging is not set up for the community.
   Default is unchecked.

 * **Allow Social Logins: Facebook**